-This week’s topic is, well, timely.
 A few years ago my son asked how long tree leaves live.
-Having grown up in the north, I always thought leaves lived from spring to fall.
-But here in Arizona, we do have trees that are green year around and I had no idea how long the leaves of a lemon tree, for example, might live.
+Having grown up in an area with four seasons, I always thought leaves lived from spring to autumn, when they fell off.
+Here in Arizona, however, we have trees that are green year around and I had no idea how long the leaves of a lemon tree, for example, might live.
 Then I began to wonder if trees and shrubs grow new leaves throughout the spring and summer, or whether they have short burst where all the leaves come out and that’s it.

-If you’d like to find out how long your tree or shrub’s leaves live, choose some freshly emerged leaves throughout the tree and mark them with acrylic marker.
+If you’d like to find out how long the leaves live on your trees or shrubs, choose some freshly emerged leaves and mark them with acrylic marker.
 You can tell the young leaves because they are a lighter, brighter green color and are toward the tip of the branch.

 Check your leaves periodically.
 You might want to mark more leaves each time if you see new ones.
 This is a long-term project, so be patient.

 Let us know what kind of tree or shrub you choose and how long the leaves last.
 Let me know if you think we should do a contest for the oldest leaf.
-How long do you think it would take?

 How long do you think the oldest leaf would be?